-World Teachers’ Day is a global celebration and should not be confused with Teachers’ Day, which is celebrated on the first Tuesday of May in the US and forms part of Teacher Appreciation Week.
+World Teachers’ Day is a global celebration and should not be confused with Teachers’ Day, which is celebrated on the first Tuesday of May and forms part of Teacher Appreciation Week.

 What is World Teachers’ Day?

-Teachers provide education at all levels, from children to adults, in a diverse field of studies.
-It is vital for teachers to have standards in place to protect and look out for them, to enable them to carry out their job and continue to make a difference in and out of the classroom, and in their local communities.
-By raising awareness of the importance of teaching and the current issues affecting teachers, the aim is that it will in turn improve the quality of education.
+Teachers provide education for all ages, children to adults, and in a diverse field of studies.
+Teachers need to have standards in place to protect and look out for them, to enable them to carry out their job and continue to make a difference in and out of the classroom, and in their local communities.
+By raising awareness of the importance of teaching and the current issues affecting teachers, the hope is that it will in turn improve the quality of education.

 Each year, Teachers’ Day is celebrated with a different theme, as set by UNESCO.
-In 2020, World Teachers’ Day was celebrated with the theme “Teachers: Leading in crisis, reimagining the future”.
-Referencing the global pandemic, the theme addressed the challenges and effects COVID-19 has had on teaching worldwide from teachers firsthand and recognizes their achievements in extraordinary circumstances.
+In 2021, World Teachers’ Day was celebrated with the theme "Teachers at the heart of education recovery".
+Referencing the global pandemic, the theme addressed the challenges and effects COVID-19 has had on teaching worldwide and how vital education was on the path to recovery.